Our Mission

 Events and Campaigns in Our Communities

 Part of our mission is also to create a more positive and inclusive community.
 We start local projects that engage the wider community and then let them grow to reach more and more people.
 We want to roll out all our events and ideas in as many places as possible so work in partnership with other organisations so they can take owenerhip of them.
-These events have included our Street Barber pop-ups, The Writing on the Wall Publication in Manchester- a monthly letter distributed to people across the city and many more.
-You can even read digital versions of WOTW here.
+These events have included our Street Barber pop-ups, The Writing on the Wall Publication in Manchester- a monthly letter distributed to people across the city and distribution of care packages or fresh flowers to women in our cities.

 In 2018, we started replicating Invisible Cities in other cities, with Manchester, in October 2018 and Glasgow in November 2018.
 In June 2019, we launched tours in York.